ShaunCurtis/Blazr.Demo.Authorization/readme.md

     }
 ```

-This then allows us to define our services in `Program` or our application `IServiceCollection` extension method like this:
+Using the `AppPolicies` class, we can now define our services in `Program` or an application `IServiceCollection` extension method like this:

 ```csharp
 services.AddScoped<AuthenticationStateProvider, VerySimpleAuthenticationStateProvider>();